YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <p>
 -Once the session is initated, you should see this loading screen appearing.
 This indicates that you are officially connected to the Windows VM.

--Additionally, before reaching the Windows VM desktop, you may be asked to configure certain features/options.
+-Additionally, before reaching the desktop, you may be asked to configure certain features/options.
 These are not important for the purpose of this lab so you can leave them as disabled or manually disable them.
 </p>
 <br />

-<h3>Step 2: Install Wireshark</h3>
+<h3>Step 2: Install and run Wireshark</h3>
 <p>
 <img src="https://i.imgur.com/sqtRiCZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>